bUnit-dev/bUnit/docs/site/docs/test-doubles/auth.md

 [!code-csharp[UserInfoTest.cs](../../../samples/tests/xunit/UserInfoTest.cs?start=11&end=19&highlight=2)]

-The highlighted line shows how `AddTestAuthorization()` is used to add the test-specific implementation of Blazor's authentication and authorization types to the `Services` collection, which makes the authentication state available to other services as well as components used throughout the test that require it.
+The highlighted line shows how `AddAuthorization()` is used to add the test-specific implementation of Blazor's authentication and authorization types to the `Services` collection, which makes the authentication state available to other services as well as components used throughout the test that require it.

-After calling `AddTestAuthorization()`, the default authentication state is unauthenticated and unauthorized.
+After calling `AddAuthorization()`, the default authentication state is unauthenticated and unauthorized.

 ### Authenticating and authorizing state